autodesk-forks/USD/docs/user_guides/schemas/extGpuBuffer/external_gpu_buffer_proposal.md

-**Copy into aggregated storage — `directBindable = false`.** The source is aggregated normally, and the aggregation strategy's `CopyData` detects the external source and performs a **GPU → GPU blit** from the producer's buffer into Storm's own vertex buffer, instead of a CPU upload.
+**Copy into aggregated storage — `directBindable = false`.** The source is aggregated normally, and the aggregation strategy's `CopyData` detects the external source and performs a **GPU → GPU blit** into Storm's own vertex buffer, instead of a CPU upload.
+The blit source is whatever the route resolved — the adopted handle on the adopt route, or the imported buffer on the import route — so this strategy works for both; `CopyData` reads a single resolved `HgiBuffer` and does not care how it was named.
 The geometry stays inside Storm's indirect-draw batches, at the cost of one blit per dirty primvar per frame for animating geometry.

 ```mermaid
 flowchart TD